dineshreddy36/Hackathon-Spring-2016/README.md

 # Hackathon_Spring2016
 This repository is for Hackathon competition project which is of building Algorithm to solve the expression.
-Below is the definition.
+Below is the usecase.

                            ERICSSON USE CASE 1